DualShock: DualShock 2

-The DualShock 2 Analog Controller (SCPH-10010 or SCPH-97026) included with PlayStation 2's launch is almost identical externally as the previous DualShock analog controller, with a few minor cosmetic changes.
+The DualShock 2 Analog Controller (SCPH-10010 or SCPH-97026) included with PlayStation 2's launch is almost identical externally to the previous DualShock analog controller, with a few minor cosmetic changes.
 It has different screw positioning and one fewer screw.
 A blue DualShock 2 logo was added to the top of the controller, the connector is shaped more square than the original DualShock, and both the cable and connector are black rather than grey.
 The standard controller is black (with other color variants being released later on), rather than grey as with the original DualShock.
 The analog sticks are stiffer than on the original DualShock.

 Internally, the DualShock 2 is lighter and all of the buttons (except for the Analog mode, start, select, L3 and R3 buttons) are readable as analog values (pressure-sensitive).
 The DualShock 2 can sense 256 levels of pressure.

 The DualShock 2 has been made available in various colors: Black, satin silver, ceramic white, slate grey, clear, ocean blue, emerald green, crimson red, lemon yellow, and candy pink.

 A number of coin-operated arcade cabinets have included controller ports for connecting DualShock or DualShock 2 controllers, including Namco's Tekken 5 and Konami's Winning Eleven Arcade Championship 2012.

 The original PlayStation is forward compatible with the DualShock 2.
 The PlayStation 3 is backward compatible with the DualShock and DualShock 2 by the use of third party peripherals, which connect the controller to the console via a USB port.
 However, the DualShock and DualShock 2 will not work properly with games that require Sixaxis functionality, such as Heavy Rain.